Linguistic insecurity: Shifting registers

 Speakers experiencing linguistic insecurity may also undergo, either consciously or unconsciously, a change in register from their default language variety.
 Linguistic register refers to a variety of speech in a given language that corresponds to a specific situational purpose or social setting.
 An example of the phonological impact of register in English is when speaking in a formal setting, it is customary to pronounce words ending in -ing with a velar nasal rather than substituting it with the [n] sound that is typical of -ing endings in informal speech.
-A register shift cannot always be accounted for by documenting the individual phonological differences in speech from one's default speech variety to the newly registered speech variety, but instead may include a difference in the overall "tenor" of speech and in the way a speaker gives deference to his/her interlocutors who are more experienced in interacting in that register.
-Having to navigate in a linguistic register markedly different from one's own speech variety can be a catalyst for hypercorrection and other behavioral effects of linguistic insecurity that can further contribute to a sense of communicative inadequacy if the speaker feels he is not convincingly interacting in that linguistic register.
+A register shift cannot always be accounted for by documenting the individual phonological differences in speech from people's default speech variety to the newly-registered speech variety, but it instead may include a difference in the overall "tenor" of speech and in the way that speakers defer to their interlocutors who are more experienced in interacting in that register.

+Having to navigate in a linguistic register markedly different from their own speech variety can be a catalyst for hypercorrection and other behavioral effects of linguistic insecurity, which can further contribute to a sense of communicative inadequacy if the speakers feel that they do not convincingly interact in that linguistic register.